skkwan/my-cms-docs/procedures/das_license_issues.md

    drop-down menu, for "When using this certificate" select "Always Trust" (otherwise you'll have to enter your laptop password every time you use DAS's website)

+   If all you need is to refresh your certificate for Google Chrome/Safari on your local machine, this is all you need to do.
 6. Still in Keychain Access, right-click on the certificate, and click on "Export <certificate name>".
 This will download a `.p12` certificate file.
 7. Place the `.p12` certificate file in the `.globus` directory of your home